metrorailings/OwlBlog/content/posts/week-5-circa-picks.md

 #### History

 These two teams haven't faced each other in a good minute.
+I'll tell you this though - Miami's offensive line has been playing like shit this whole season.
+It's unlikely that unit will limber up against a Tampa Bay defense known for its vicious pass rushing.

 #### _Weather_